danomatika/PdParty/doc/composerpack/README.md

 Abstraction Folders
 -------------------

-The following abstraction folders are provided:
+The following abstraction folders are required for patching for PdParty:

-* lib/pd: stereo soundinput & soundoutput wrappers
+* lib/pd: stereo soundinput & soundoutput wrappers (important!)
 * lib/droidparty: [PdDroidParty](http://www.droidparty.net) UI abstractions
 * lib/pdparty: RjDj-specific message wrappers and other abstractions for use with PdParty

-Add these to your Pure Data path settings.
+Add these to your Pure Data path settings via so they can be found:

+1. (Optional but recommended) Copy or move this folder to your Pd Documents directory: ~/Documents/Pd
+1. Open Pd (Mac) or File (Win/Linux) -> Preferences -> Path...
+2. Click New... and navigate to PdParty_composerpack/lib/ and choose the first lib directory aka "pd"
+3. Repeat for each directory you want to add with lib

+You only need to do this once as Pd will remember these path settings.
+If you move the PdParty_composerpack directory or the lib subdirectory, then you will need to Edit the paths to the new locations.

 ### Useful Abstraction Libraries